Number of courses and units

 Majors and Minors Requiring Study Abroad

-Consult with your department to make sure you understand and complete the minimum requirements for your major/minor including duration of program and number of credits.
+Consult with your department to determine if you have a requirement and complete the minimum requirements such as duration of program and number of credits.

 Looking for more Academic information?

-We encourage you to review the Academics information available on the SDSU Study Abroad website.
+We encourage you to review the Academics information available on the SDSU Global Education website.

 Read what other students are saying about their academic experience overseas!